mikeflynn/thatmikeflynn.com-archive/projects.md

 <a name="2015"></a>
 ## 2015 [&#94;](#top)

+<a name="alexa"></a>
+### Amazon Alexa Skills - Various apps to add functionality to Amazon Echo

+I got an Amazon echo for the same reason everyone did: I want JARVIS!
+I've been making a few apps to get a little closer to that eventual "Everyone is Iron Man" future.

+...starting with a way to play [Jeopardy](/2015/07/14/amazon-alexa-jeopardy/), of course.

 <a name="eggjs"></a>
 ### Egg.js - A Simple Way to Add Easter Eggs to Your Site